lmnr-ai/lmnr-ts/README.md

 npm install @lmnr-ai/lmnr
 ```

-Create a new directory and create a file named "eval.ts" with the following code:
+Create a new directory and create a file named "my-first-eval.ts" with the following code:

 ```typescript
 import { evaluate } from '@lmnr-ai/lmnr';